QuantumHrishi/PeriodicTable/README.md

 # The Periodic Table Database

+### This code was developed in collaboration with Soham Shah @webdev-html

 This Database gives information of 92 elements,from Hydrogen to Uranium

 Scroll to the How To Use section to learn how to open database